jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 * Fastest general-purpose algorithms for bulk hashing
 * Fastest general-purpose algorithms for small, variable length keys
-* Excellent statistical quality, similar to MD5
+* Excellent statistical quality, similar to cryptographic hashes
+* Supports both incremental and one-shot hashing
 * Currently 64-bit, 128-bit, and 128-bit CRC instruction variants
 * Unbounded set of statistically unique hash functions can be generated
 * Elegant, compact, readable functions

 In 2012, I started generating high-quality hash function families using a novel algorithm analysis and generation technique I developed.
 Thousands of excellent hash functions have been constructed this way.
 Function families are tunable for a mix of speed, statistical quality, and instruction set.
 Resistance to cryptanalysis was not a design criterion.

-The six functions included here were generated in an afternoon from three closely related families, two functions from each family.
+The set of functions included here were generated in an afternoon from related families.
 All easily pass Austin Appleby's [excellent SMHasher test suite](https://code.google.com/p/smhasher/).
 While these hash functions are optimized for modern Intel x86 with no attempt at portability, the underlying technique can be generalized to any microarchitecture.

 ### Performance

-MetroHash functions are much faster than comparable algorithms (metro128crc does 24+ GB/s in my environment) while offering a statistical profile similar to MD5, a cryptographic hash.
-Functions generated in the same family have identical performance characteristics but are effectively statistically independent.
-You can use the "metrohash64_1" and "metrohash64_2" functions in the same Bloom filter implementation without issue.
+MetroHash functions are much faster than comparable algorithms (metro128crc is memory bandwidth bound for large keys) while offering a statistical profile similar to MD5, a cryptographic hash.
+Functions generated in the same family, or using a different seed, have identical performance characteristics but are effectively statistically independent.

 Google's [CityHash](https://code.google.com/p/cityhash/) functions are used for speed comparison below since they are among the fastest high-quality functions and are available in the same variants.
 Relative performance varies a small amount across microarchitectures.
 The following table is typical for my Haswell test environment.